SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 form valid tokens of the language.
 These valid tokens form the lowest-level building blocks of the language and are used to describe the rest of the language in subsequent chapters.
+A token consists of an identifier, keyword, punctuation, literal, or operator.

 In most cases, tokens are generated from the characters of a Swift source file by considering the longest possible substring from the input text,